onsi/coccyx/README.md

 You can enforce the use of `constructorName` by setting `Coccyx.enforceConstructorName` to `true`.
 Coccyx will then throw an exception if a new class is crated without supplying a `constructorName`.

 **Note**: Underscore's `bindAll` method works by iterating over all functions on an object and wrapping them in anonymous closures.
 This includes the constructor function which means, unfortunately, that your object will lose its constructorName.
 Best to avoid `bindAll` and actually pay attention to where you need to bind methods.
 Alternatively... you could monkey patch Underscore...

+## Testing Coccyx
+`JasmineCoccyx.js` provides two custom Jasmine matchers to support test-driving code that uses Coccyx.
+These are:

+- `expect(view).toHaveBeenTornDown()` asserts that a view has been torn down.
+- `expect(view).toHaveRegisteredSubView(subview)` asserts that `subview` is a registered subview of `view`.

+Just be sure to include `JasmineCoccyx.js` in your Jasmine suite to install this matchers.

 ## Dependencies and "Installation"